Skip to main content

 The West Virginia University Child Development Laboratory (Nursery School), a unit within the College of Applied Human Sciences, is designed to provide observational and practicum experiences for University students majoring in child development and family studies, teacher preparation, and other related fields.

-For more information, contact Ashley Martucci, WVU Nursery School Director.
+For more information, contact Allison Stump, WVU Nursery School Director.

 A Brief History of the Nursery School